YFU FLEX Program Resources

 5. Better Understanding for a Better World Conference (BUBW): This conference brings together U.S. high school students of diverse backgrounds and international exchange students currently studying in the U.S. YFU FLEX students selected to attend will receive a scholarship which pays for the full conference fee and transportation to Baltimore.

-January 13: Send your complete application to be received by this date by YFU USA either via 1) email scan to firstname.lastname@example.org; 2) regular mail: YFU USA, Grant Programs Staff, 641 S Street NW, Washington, DC 20001
+January 14: Send your complete application to be received by this date by YFU USA either via 1) email scan to firstname.lastname@example.org; 2) regular mail: YFU USA, Attn: Grant Programs Staff, 6856 Eastern Ave.
+NW, Suite 310, Washington, DC 20012

-Important: If you do not receive an email confirming receipt of your application, contact Elizabeth Logsdon at email@example.com and indicate when and by which method you sent an application.
+Important: If you do not receive an email confirming receipt of your application, contact Patti Sanderson at email@example.com and indicate when and by which method you sent an application.

 Mid-February: Students notified of acceptance by YFU USA